-This site is intended for U.S. Healthcare Professionals U.S. FULL PRESCRIBING INFORMATIONINFO, including Boxed WARNINGS Medication Guide Indications
+This site is intended for U.S. Healthcare Professionals U.S. FULL PRESCRIBING INFORMATIONINFO, including Boxed WARNINGS Medication Guide Adult Indications

 Review select real-world evidence supplementing the efficacy and safety